ArielOrtizBobea/arielortizbobea.github.io/pages/home.md

 </td>
 <td>

-I'm an Associate Professor at the  <a href="https://dyson.cornell.edu" target="_blank">Charles H. Dyson School of Applied Economics and Management</a> and at the <a href="https://publicpolicy.cornell.edu" target="_blank">Jeb Brooks School of Public Policy</a> at Cornell University.
+I'm an Associate Professor in [Applied Economics and Policy](https://business.cornell.edu/faculty-research/areas/applied-economics-and-policy/) at the  <a href="https://dyson.cornell.edu" target="_blank">Charles H. Dyson School of Applied Economics and Management</a> and at the <a href="https://publicpolicy.cornell.edu" target="_blank">Jeb Brooks School of Public Policy</a> at Cornell University.
 I'm also a Faculty Fellow at the <a href="https://www.atkinson.cornell.edu" target="_blank">Cornell Atkinson Center for Sustainability</a>.

 <br/><br/>

-I serve on various editorial roles at the following journals:
+I have various editorial roles at the following journals:
 <ul>
   <li><a href="https://www.journals.uchicago.edu/journals/jaere/board" target="_blank">Journal of the American Association of Environmental Economists</a> (JAERE)</li>
   <li><a href="https://onlinelibrary.wiley.com/page/journal/14678276/homepage/editorial-board" target="_blank">American Journal of Agricultural Economics</a> (AJAE)</li>